 As described in the article below, Arkessa—in partnership with IAConnects—enables remote monitoring applications for building automation and asset control.
 Even better, the platform is built on Arkessa building management services, reducing overall system costs and making the solution more affordable.

 Read on to learn how organizations are reducing energy and building maintenance costs with data analytics.
 Then picture how the same technologies and services enable proactive in-home care—for those who need it most.

 Location, location, location.
 While this has been the longtime mantra in commercial real estate (CRE), innovative technologies are creating new ways for owners to attract tenants and increase property values.
-In fact, smart buildings can add as much as 11.8 percent in lease value and up to 35 percent higher sales value.

 There is also the green factor: Buildings represent nearly 40 percent of energy used globally.
 That’s why owners of offices, residential complexes, factories, and others have a shared goal to cut power consumption.
 And with modern building automation, these organizations can reduce energy and building maintenance costs by up to 30 percent.